josh-lim1234/Project-3/peer-review.md

 Knowing this, it's time to put your reviewee's application to the test.
 Think of all the unexpected ways their application could be used with the intention of trying to produce some unexpected/undesirable outcome.

-Examples...
-+ Try submitting a form without entering any data
-+ Gives errors for missing fields
++ If a no fields are filled, gives errors for missing fields
-+ Try submitting a form with entering data in only some of the fields
-+ Gives errors for missing fields
++ If a few fields are filled, gives errors for missing fields
-+ If an input is asking for a number, try entering some of the following combinations: decimal numbers, negative numbers, letters, symbols, an extremely large number, etc.
 + If extremely large number is inputted, it gives the "The age must be an integer." error.
-+ Try and access a URL on their site that likely does not exist (e.g. http://a3.domain.com/asdjfks)
 + When trying to access an URL that does not exist, the output is a 404 not found page.
-+ Etc.

 __Summarize what you tried, and describe any unexpected/undesirable outcomes.__